Red Line Challenge

 Run of Show

-Total, approximately 30–45 minutes
+Total, approximately 30–45 minutes in class; debrief in a later session

 Student Instructions

-Work in three passes:
+Work in two passes:

-• Triage: read once and mark every citation and every assertion that rests on a citation.
+- Triage: read once and mark every citation and every assertion that rests on a citation.

 Instructor Notes